My Story

 I’m insatiably curious, and a lifelong learner-doer.
 In parallel with my professional accomplishments, I keep busy with lots of hobbies, pursuits, side-projects and weekend adventures.
 I used to run a poem-a-day mail server in the late 90s with over 5000 subscribers.
 I played tournament Scrabble and reached expert level (1600).
 I used to hike and bike, but do less of that now.
 I’m a solid tennis player (4.0), and getting into distance swimming and weight-training (kettlebells).
 I volunteer.

-I’m a very good amateur photographer.
+I’m a skilled amateur photographer.
 I have a large collection of tabletop (Euro-strategy) board games.
 I listen to a vast range of music (but not the popular stuff I’m afraid).
 I’m an excellent cook.
 I read non-stop, on everything under the sun.
 I’ve travelled a bit.
 I think I’m unusually well-informed on a very wide range of topics: history, science, art, language, music, literature, you name it.
 I’m interested in everything.

 I currently live in Toronto with my family, 7000 books, and 3 pianos.
 Also, I know how to use an Oxford comma.